 - 4 tbsp vegetable oil

-Place potato into a steamer, sprinkle with sal and steam for 15 minutes, until just cooked.
+- Place the potato into a steamer, sprinkle with salt and steam for 15 minutes, until just cooked.

-Heat the oil in a heavy based pan and add the mustard seeds, onions, curry leaves and green chilies and fry over high heat until the onions soften.
+- Heat the oil in a heavy-based pan and add the mustard seeds, onions, curry leaves and green chillies and fry over high heat until the onions soften.